 For us as equity investors, the far more important consideration is interest rates.
 An (admittedly unrealistic) illustration:

 –A week later interest rates are at 5% (this is the unrealistic part).
-The new deal on a 10-year is your $1000 payment gets you $50 a year + return of principal in ten years.
+The deal on a brand-new 10-year is your $1000 payment gets you $50 a year + return of principal in ten years.

 –same situation, only with two 30-year Treasuries with different coupons.